Skip to main content

 How Long Does Nail Tech Training Take at AVI?

-Most students complete AVI’s Nail Technology Program in approximately 8–10 weeks, depending on their schedule and the class format they choose.
+Most students complete AVI’s Nail Technology Program (NO FINANCIAL AID FOR THIS PROGRAM) in approximately 8–10 weeks, depending on their schedule and the class format they choose.
 Virginia’s 150-hour requirement is among the shorter paths to professional licensure in the beauty industry — meaning you can be exam-eligible and earning relatively quickly.

 Ready to get started?
 Apply to AVI’s Nail Technology Program here.